quantumlib/Qualtran/docs/reference/qualtran/Controlled.md

 <!-- Placeholder for "Used in" -->

-This meta-bloq is part of the 'controlled' protocol.
-As a default fallback, we wrap any bloq without a custom controlled version in this meta-bloq.
+This bloq represents a "total control" strategy of controlling `subbloq`: the decomposition of `Controlled(b)` uses the decomposition of `b` and controls each subbloq in that decomposition.

 Users should likely not use this class directly.
-Prefer using `bloq.controlled(ctrl_spec)`, which may return a tailored Bloq that is controlled in the desired way.
+Prefer using `bloq.controlled(ctrl_spec)`, which may return a natively-controlled Bloq or a more intelligent construction for complex control specs.

 <h2 class="add-link">Args</h2>